-Sites will prospectively collect the raw image data that will be anonymised with the patients Trial Number (TNO) and transferred securely to Royal Surrey Hospital in accordance with the radiology manual.
+Sites will prospectively collect the unprocessed and processed image data that will be anonymised with the patients Trial Number (TNO) and transferred securely to Royal Surrey Hospital in accordance with the radiology manual.

 The image library is maintained and managed by the NCCPM based at Royal Surrey County Hospital will undergo full and regular backup to a remote secure facility.